lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 Given I already have some exposure to DevOps related tools/tasks, my plan is as follows for April:

+1) Finish reading the **[Phoenix Project]**(https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262509), aka the quintessential DevOps book.
+According to pretty much everyone (aka Reddit), this should be your first step.
+As mentioned at the beginning of the post, DevOps is a philosophy.
+This book will introduce these concepts.
-1) Continue learning **system administration** topics through [Linux Academy](https://linuxacademy.com/) -- I promise this isn't a sponsored plug!
+2) Continue learning **system administration** topics through [Linux Academy](https://linuxacademy.com/) -- I promise this isn't a sponsored plug!
 Learning bash and the CLI is crucial for so many of these tools (I'll have a successive post on this), and honestly this site is probably one of the best places for it.
-2) Finish up the **AWS CSA** training course on both Linux Academy and [Cloud Academy](https://cloudacademy.com/dashboard/).
+3) Finish up the **AWS CSA** training course on both Linux Academy and [Cloud Academy](https://cloudacademy.com/dashboard/).
 While the CSA in itself is not THAT useful, AWS is very in demand and DevOps is quite frequently paired with cloud infrastructure.
 Most CS students have relatively little background/understanding about it, so it might give you a leg up (or at the very least show initiative)
-3) Continue to learn **Python scripting**.
+4) Continue to learn **Python scripting**.
 Once again, focus is on CLI.
 Python is also an object-oriented language, but it's not super important for scripting.
-Some good resources to start would be [Learn Python the Hard Way](https://learnpythonthehardway.org/), [Colt Steele's Python Bootcamp](https://www.udemy.com/the-modern-python3-bootcamp/) (do not this is Python 3 and not 2, which can make a big difference dependent upon the tools you are using), and [Codecademy](https://www.codecademy.com/learn/learn-python) isn't half bad either.
+Some good resources to start would be [Learn Python the Hard Way](https://learnpythonthehardway.org/), [Colt Steele's Python Bootcamp](https://www.udemy.com/the-modern-python3-bootcamp/) (do note this is Python 3 and not 2, which can make a big difference dependent upon the tools you are using), and [Codecademy](https://www.codecademy.com/learn/learn-python) isn't half bad either.
 It might be a little dry in comparison to the other two though.

 <hr>